yhao9s9/aggregation-dynamics-investigation/README.md

 ### Results processing
 Flow simulation results are saved in vtk file, which can be processed in [Paraview](https://www.paraview.org/).
 In order to process the result more efficiently, it's recommended to import the resultsProcess.py script as a macro within Paraview.
 This script offers several essential functions, including:
-- Calculation of velocity magnitude, shear rate, shear stress, and elongational rate within platelet aggregates.
+- Calculation of velocity magnitude, shear rate, shear stress, and elongational rate within platelet aggregates
-- Access to all simulation results from the faceward, backward, top, and entire surface of platelet aggregates.
+- Access to all simulation results from the faceward, backward, top, and entire surface of platelet aggregates
 - The ability to export these results into CSV files for subsequent utilization.